LarsEggimann/mapp-tricks/README.md

 ```

 ## Usage of X-ray Spectrometer Efficiency Calibration
-This module was developed by Samuel Dominique Juillerat.
+The calibration code for the x-ray spectrometer was developed by Samuel Dominique Juillerat.

+...